Member Coronavirus Information

 Influenza (the flu), a contagious respiratory illness caused by the influenza viruses (Type A and Type B), has high activity in the United States in the Fall/Winter months.
 Everyone 6 months of age and older should get a flu vaccine each year.

-If you have been exposed or begin showing symptoms of the virus or flu, contact your healthcare provider or health department immediately.
+If you have been exposed or begin showing symptoms of the virus or flu, contact your healthcare doctor or health department immediately.

 We all have a role to play in protecting our communities and families from the spread of coronavirus.
 It is like other communicable viruses.
 You can also follow these tips to prevent infection:

 - Wash your hands thoroughly and frequently.
 Use soap and water for at least 20 seconds.

 - Use an alcohol-based hand sanitizing rub (must contain at least 60 percent alcohol).